 Dementia.
 Parkinson’s Disease.
 Tourette syndrome.
 The world of the deaf.
 Vision and perceptions.
 Autism.
 Covering conditions from cradle to grave, in his case studies Dr. Sacks put a face on the condition.
 His examples helped us to understand ourselves and those we know who may be afflicted with such conditions.
 He cared deeply about all of us.
-Much like Elisabeth Kübler-Ross http://www.ekrfoundation.org, rather than simply quoting peer-reviewed journal studies, his books remind us of the reality of having real people in our lives who suffer from these conditions.
+Much like Elisabeth Kübler-Ross http://www.ekrfoundation.org, rather than simply quoting peer-reviewed journal studies, his books remind us of the reality of having real people in our lives who have these conditions.

-Dr. Sacks passed away this past week at the age of 82.
+Dr. Sacks passed away at the age of 82.
 He was a neurologist at NYU School of Medicine.
 He has always been one of those people I would have loved to have 10 minutes with to chat and pick his brain.
 In addition to his brilliant career as a doctor and writer, there was something very human about Dr. Sacks, and when he wrote it was clearly expressed in his words.
 The New York Times has referred to Dr. Sacks as “the poet laureate of medicine.”

 Also be sure to visit his website: http://www.oliversacks.com and click on his blog and read All Hands on Board and click on the link to the four-minute film about “Patrick Otema, a fifteen-year-old boy from Uganda that had never had a conversation with anyone in his life.
 Despite my own battle with deafness over the last 30 years, I cannot imagine the isolation this young man has felt in his 15 years.
 No music.
 No laughter.
 No connections.